mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 return augmented_images, augmented_measurements
 ```

-I used all three camera images, with a steering bias of 0.2 initially, later 0.4.
+I used all three camera images, with a steering bias of 0.2 initially, later experimented with 0.4.
 This parameter can be set in the following line in the configuration section:
 ```python
 SIDE_IMAGE_STEERING_BIAS = 0.4
 ```